digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 ---

-In this session, we create a small but fully functional Python package and turning it into a plugin of `colrev`.
+In this session, we create a small but fully functional Python package and turn it into a plugin of `colrev`.
 Step by step, you will set up a clean project structure, write reusable code, add automated tests, and manage dependencies using modern tooling.
 By the end, you will have a shareable package that follows current best practices—and a solid foundation for developing more advanced tools in the future.

 {: .objective }
 > - Learn how to set up a Python package using uv